crate/cloud-reference/docs/price-calculator.rst

     Short descriptions of each of these inputs are also found as tooltips on each next to the pricing calculator itself.
-For more information on the meaning of technical terms used here, please see our Glossary.
+For more information on the meaning of technical terms used here, please see our `glossary`_.

-Based on your selected values for each of the inputs, the pricing calculator automatically selects for you the most fitting plan configuration (currently only within General Purpose) and gives an estimate for the price of the plan per hour and per month.
-As always, only actual usage will be billed on an hourly rate basis.
+Based on your selected values for each of the inputs, the pricing calculator automatically selects for you the most fitting plan configuration and gives an estimate for the price of the plan per hour and per month.
+As always, only actual usage will be billed on the basis of an hourly rate.

 .. _price-calculator-provider: